Which place is cheaper, Baltimore or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Baltimore and New Orleans during the summer are popular places to visit.
-Many visitors come to New Orleans in the summer for the music scene and the family-friendly experiences.
+Many visitors come to New Orleans in the summer for the city activities, the music scene, and the family-friendly experiences.
+Furthermore, most visitors come to Baltimore for the city activities and the family-friendly experiences during these months.

 In the summer, New Orleans is around the same temperature as Baltimore.
-Typically, the summer temperatures in New Orleans in July are around 82°F (28°C), and Baltimore is about 78°F (25°C).
+Typically, the summer temperatures in New Orleans in July average around 82°F (28°C), and Baltimore averages at about 78°F (25°C).

 In Baltimore, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the summer, New Orleans often gets around the same amount of sunshine as Baltimore.
 New Orleans gets 264 hours of sunny skies this time of year, while Baltimore receives 283 hours of full sun.